ullahsamee/pipeline/PROJECT_WRITEUP.md

 - Structural stability and proper folding
 - Specificity for the target epitope
 - Compatibility with membrane topology constraints
+- Conformity to the 80 amino acid length constraint

+Our team submitted these designed sequences to the BioML Challenge competition, where they are currently in the testing stage.
+LEAH Laboratories is conducting experimental validation using their pooled CAR-T screening platform to evaluate how well our designs bind to CD20, signal through a CAR, and activate CAR-T cell proliferation and killing responses.
+According to competition updates, approximately 12,000 proteins from all teams are being tested, with results expected in early 2025.

-The methodology has broader applications beyond CD20, providing a framework for designing binders for other therapeutically relevant proteins.
-The approach demonstrates how computational methods can accelerate the discovery of potential therapeutic proteins, reducing the need for extensive experimental screening.
+The methodology developed for this competition has broader applications beyond CD20, providing a framework for designing binders for other therapeutically relevant proteins.
+Our approach demonstrates how computational methods can accelerate the discovery of potential therapeutic proteins, reducing the need for extensive experimental screening.

 ## Future Directions